Plutonomicon/plutarch-plutus/GUIDE.md

 f :: Term s (PInteger :--> PString :--> a :--> a)
 ```

-That&#39;s right!
+That's right!
 It takes in an integer, a string, and a type `a` and returns the same type `a`.
 Notice that all of those types are Plutarch level types.

 This is the type of the Haskell level function, `plam`-